nhn/tui.virtual-keyboard/README.md

+#### ‼️ There are no major updates planned for `tui.virtual-keyboard` in the future.
+It will only get bug fixes.

 # TOAST UI Component : Virtual Keyboard
 > Component that creates a virtual keyboard that replacing the native keyboard of the browser.